Cheppers/gathercontent-client/README.md

 Endpoint: **GET: /accounts/:account_id**

-Return a specific account of the logged in user.
+Returns a specific account of the logged in user.

 Parameters: